AndreeaCapatina/company-finder/README.md

 ```

 ### Environment Variables
 Some environment variables need to be set up before running the services.
 These include configurations for Kafka, Elasticsearch, and file paths for scraping data.
-They can be defined in the .env file.
-Make sure the .env file is placed in the /docker directory.
+They should be defined in a .env file inside the /docker directory.

 ```bash
 cd docker